 Eth 1.0 to 2.0 Migration

 There are two important factors to consider when it comes to migrating from the Eth 1.0 chain to the Eth 2.0 chain.
-First we have the need to migrate existing Ether over and second we have to transition the state of the chain over.
+First, we have the need to migrate existing Ether over and secondly, we have to transition the state of the chain over.

 |Less complexity for early stages||Potential for two coins via futures market|